Women in the French Resistance

-Women in the French Resistance played an important role in the context of resistance to occupying German forces during World War II.
+Women in the French Resistance played an important role in the context of resistance against occupying German forces during World War II.
 Women represented 15 to 20% of the total number of French Resistance fighters within the country.
 Women also represented 15% of political deportations to Nazi concentration camps.

 Actions in the French Resistance

 Women were generally confined to underground roles in the French Resistance network.
 Lucie Aubrac, who has become a symbol of the French Resistance within France, never had a clearly defined role in the hierarchy of the movement, which in her case involved the regional Southern Liberation.
 Hélène Viannay, more highly educated than her husband Philippe Viannay, the founder of the Défense de la France, did not write one single article for the clandestine newspaper of the same name, nor did the other companions of the chiefs of the Défense de la France, although they did take part in meetings to edit the newspaper.
 On the other hand, Suzanne Buisson, cofounder of the Comité d'action socialiste (CAS) was the treasurer until her arrest.
 Only one woman, Marie-Madeleine Fourcade, was a head of a network (by leading the British to believe that the true head of the Alliance network was actually a man).
 No woman ever led a movement, or a maquis (guerilla group) or a Liberation Committee, none was installed as a Commissioner within the Provisional Government of the Republic of France or a Minister of the Liberation.

 Women fought in the armed battles.
 Although women were typical partisan anti-German resistance fighters in Italy, Spain, Greece, Yugoslavia and the German-occupied Soviet Union, feared and numerous, they were a minority in the maquis in France.
 It has been speculated that this may have been influenced by the fact that French women were not subject to the Service du travail obligatoire (English: Compulsory Work Service; STO), as were women in many other German-occupied countries.